samuelyu2002/PACS/README.md

 # PACS: A Dataset for Physical Audiovisual Common-Sense Reasoning

-This repository contains data and code for the paper [PACS: A Dataset for Physical Audiovisual CommonSense Reasoning](https://arxiv.org/pdf/2203.11130.pdf).
+This repository contains data and code for our paper [PACS: A Dataset for Physical Audiovisual CommonSense Reasoning](https://arxiv.org/pdf/2203.11130.pdf).

 ![Sample Datapoints](images/main_fig.png)